Felipe (footballer, born 1989): Atlético Madrid

 On 27 May 2019, Felipe signed for Atlético Madrid for a fee of €20 million.
 The Colchoneros were seeking to boost their defence after the recent losses of Diego Godín, Juanfran and Lucas Hernandez.
 He scored his first goal for the club in 2–0 UEFA Champions League last matchday win against FC Lokomotiv Moscow on 11 December, qualifying his team to the knockout phase.

 In 25 games for his first domestic season, Felipe scored once to win a 2–1 home game against Levante UD, with all goals scored by the 18th minute.
 His form dropped as the 2019–20 season concluded after a three-month COVID-19 lockdown, and the following season he fought for a place in the central defence alongside José María Giménez, Stefan Savić and Mario Hermoso, nonetheless being the most played of the four as the team won the league.

 In 2021–22, Felipe was sent off three times in all competitions, including twice in the Champions League.
 In a group game against Liverpool, he was dismissed with a straight red for a foul on Sadio Mané, while in the quarter-finals against another English team Manchester City he got two yellows for fouls on Phil Foden, prompting a melee.

 Nottingham Forest

-Felipe joined Premier League side Nottingham Forest on deadline day, 31 January 2023.
+Felipe joined Premier League side Nottingham Forest on an 18-month deal on deadline day, 31 January 2023.
+He made his debut 11 days later in a 2–0 loss at Fulham, as a seventh-minute substitute for the injured Scott McKenna; he made five clearances and as many interceptions, and was called "combative" and "assured" in a match report by The Athletic.

+Felipe left Forest at the end of the 2023–24 season, retiring from football in the process.